Age of consent in Asia: Macau

-The general age of consent in Macau is 14, regardless of gender or sexual orientation.
-Although people under the age of 18 years are considered minors, the Criminal Code does not criminalize sex with people older than 16 years of age (except in the specific case of minors aged 16 to 18 years old entrusted to an adult for education or assistance purposes whom have abused such position (article 167/1(b) of the Macau Criminal Code)).
+The general age of consent in Macau is 14, regardless of gender or sexual orientation, provided that the older participant did not abuse the inexperience of a person aged 14 or 15.

+Otherwise the general age of consent is 16 years of age (except in specific cases where an individual aged 16 to 18 years of age is entrusted to an adult for education or assistance purposes whom have abused such position - as specified under article 167/1(b) of the Macau Criminal Code).

-Sex with minors younger than 14 years old is more severely punished (1 to 8 years' imprisonment) than with minors aged 14 to 16 years old (up to 4 years' imprisonment if the perpetrator abused the minor's inexperience).
-Anal sex, irrespective of the gender or orientation of the participants (male-male, female-female, male-female), has an aggravated punishment (3 to 10 years of jail if practiced with a minor under the age of 14 and up to 4 years if practiced with an older minor).
+Sex with minors younger than 14 years old is more severely punished (1 to 8 years' imprisonment) compared to minors aged 14 or 15 (up to 4 years' imprisonment if the perpetrator abused the minor's inexperience).
+Anal sex, irrespective of the gender or orientation of the participants (male-male, female-female, male-female), has an aggravated punishment (3 to 10 years of prison if practiced with a minor under the age of 14 and up to 4 years if practiced with an older minor).

 Malaysia

 The de facto age of consent for heterosexual sex in Malaysia is 16 for both sexes, as homosexual activity in Malaysia is illegal.

 Under the Malaysian Penal Code (Act 574), Section 375, the specified age is 16;

-However, Article 17 the Sexual Offenses Against Children Act of 2017 makes any sexual touching of a child (defined as under 18 years) punishable by up to 20 years imprisonment.
+However, Article 17 of the Sexual Offences Against Children Act 2017 makes any sexual touching of a child (defined as under 18 years) punishable by up to 20 years imprisonment.

 Maldives

 Sexual activity outside marriage is illegal in Maldives.

-The legal age of marriage is 18 for both males and females.
+The legal age of marriage is 18 for both males and females (16 with parental consent).